-As a female plastic surgeon, I have the luxury of doing A LOT of cosmetic breast surgery.
-My passion for breast surgery really began early in my career when I began specializing in complicated breast reconstruction cases.
-Today I perform over 200 cosmetic breast cases every year including many primary breast implantation surgeries, complex breast augmentation revisions, and increasingly more En Bloc Breast Implant removal surgeries.
-Breast implant revision surgery can mean many things that range from simple implant exchange, capsule removal with implant exchange, capsule removal with implant removal, and even breast lift with implant removal.
+As a female plastic surgeon I do a lot of cosmetic breast surgery.
+My passion for breast surgery started early in my career when I began specializing in breast cancer reconstruction cases.
+Today, I perform over 250 cosmetic breast implant related cases every year, including primary breast augmentations, complex implant revisions, and increasingly more explant (or breast implant removal) surgeries.

 So, what can you expect from explantation surgery?

 There has been a lot of attention in the past few years about the possible connection of breast implants with autoimmune disease or other systemic symptoms.
 This is also referred to as Silicone Incompatibility Syndrome (SIS), Autoimmune/Inflammatory Syndrome Induced by Adjuvants (ASIA), and Breast Implant Illness (BII).
 This is not a clinically recognized diagnosis because there are so many common symptoms that overlap with other causes and because no clear studies have identified (at least yet!) or identified criteria for a distinct illness caused by the presence of breast implants.